-P1 is a combinator parsing library for all CFGs.
-The implementation is based on the verified parsing work (see below).
+A combinator parsing library for all context-free grammars (CFGs).
+The implementation is based on the verified parsing work.

 This work produced a verified, sound and complete approach to combinator parsing.
 This introduced the idea of "good parse trees".
 The problem with this approach is that it is too inefficient with left-recursive grammars.
-There is a post describing verified parsing here.
+See also the blog post.